glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 The AST represents the expression's operands in the left and right child nodes, while the operation performed on them is the parent node itself.
 A [post-order traversal](/data-structures-and-algorithms/traversal#postorder-traversal) ensures that the left and right child nodes are visited first, so we know what the operands are.

-The strategy is to store left and right node's value in registers.
-To let the parent node know which register to perform the operation on, we store the register used by each node in the nodes themselves.
+The strategy is to store left and right node's value temporarily in registers.
+To let the parent node know which register we used, we store an information about it in each node.
 On each visit to node, we should generate corresponding assembly code.

 ![Expression generation](./expression-example.png)
 Source : Book 1 page 184